Skip to the main content.

 Maybe introduce those businesses to the concept of a balance sheet.
 Make them realise how important that might be.
 Liabilities hiding in there.
 Yeah.
 Okay, so for those of you not doing budgets, maybe that's okay.
 But Just have a think about everything we've said, and maybe there's something in there that at least gets you doing a version of one, start off the process.
 Good.
 Well, that's it for budgets, not the most exciting of subjects, but it's one of those things that growing companies I think have to consider as they grow because it's going to be a part of their future as they go into one of those next stages of growth.
 Well, thank you very much.
 Again, for listening.
 This is The SME Growth Podcast from Wellmeadow Please Subscribe, Like, Share the podcast with your friends and most importantly, tell all your business colleagues that were here and that were worth a listen, and good luck with your businesses.
 If you want some more information on the graphical p&l and accounts viewer, then please go to our website at wellmeadow.co.uk Till next week.

-In this episode of The SME Growth Podcast, Dave Parry and Richard Buckle discuss the importance of SMEs setting themselves achievable goals for their...
+In this episode of The SME Growth Podcast, Dave Parry and Richard Buckle discuss the benefits of a SME implementing a CRM.
+They discuss the...

 Read More